“GFD: Executive Order”

 I was hoping it would never come to this.
 I prayed that he would learn his lesson and leave this obsession of his alone.
 But he couldn’t.
 He refused.
 And when the time comes…I’ll do what needs to be done.
 To protect us all.
 The Elders know what they’re doing.
 Certain betrayals cannot be tolerated, and he crossed the line.

 That’s all there is to it.

-I was sitting alone, even with all the soldiers surrounding me, and I concentrated my efforts on simply cleaning my shivs.
-Hoping that they would bring me the luck I needed to complete the task at hand.
+I was sitting alone, even with all the soldiers surrounding me, and I concentrated my efforts on simply cleaning my shivs, hoping they would bring me the luck I needed to complete the task at hand.

 The other soldiers didn’t seem to understand my somber mood at all.